Fellmonkey/sdk-appwrite-unity/Assets/docs~/examples/tablesdb/upsert-row.md

 - **rowId** *string* - Row ID. *(required)*
 - **data** *object* - Row data as JSON object.
 Include all required columns of the row to be created or updated. *(optional)*
 - **permissions** *array* - An array of permissions strings.
 By default, the current permissions are inherited.
 [Learn more about permissions](https://appwrite.io/docs/permissions). *(optional)*
+- **transactionId** *string* - Transaction ID for staging the operation. *(optional)*

 ## Response

 Returns `Row` object.
 ## More Info

 Create or update a Row.
-Before using this route, you should create a new table resource using either a [server integration](https://appwrite.io/docs/server/tablesdb#tablesDBCreateTable) API or directly from your database console.
+Before using this route, you should create a new table resource using either a [server integration](https://appwrite.io/docs/references/cloud/server-dart/tablesDB#createTable) API or directly from your database console.